jccsvq/mesomath/docs/source/tutorial.md

 #### .searchreg(minn, maxn, limdigits=6, prt=False)

-Searches the `bn.database` database for the closest regular number to the object's. minn and maxn: must be sexagesimal strings using ":" separator. limdigits max value is 20.
+Searches the `BabN.database` database for the closest regular number to the object's.
+`minn` and `maxn`: must be sexagesimal strings using ":" separator. `limdigits` max value is 20.

     --> c
     8:52:1:10:56:9:27:29:15:44